jdmar3/inls161/_posts/2017-07-07-create-your-site.md

 ```

 In this way, we can always fix a mistake we have made (or multiple mistakes), even if we've committed and pushed them.
-This makes git a *very* powerful tool for making sure that you do not lose work.{% marginnote 'nota-bene' '**_Nota bene:_** This is why it is a good rule of thumb to commit early and often. while working on a project.' %}
+This makes git a *very* powerful tool for making sure that you do not lose work.{% marginnote 'nota-bene' '**_Nota bene:_** This is why it is a good rule of thumb to commit early and often while working on a project.' %}

 # For Next Time